 On completion of the course, you will be in a strong position to take advantage of a wide range of managerial career opportunities.

-3 good reasons to study Marketing at Salford:
+3 good reasons to study Marketing:

 - Enhance your employability with specialist and in-demand marketing skills on this CIM-approved and accredited course